-Their son, Charles Henry Sherburne, lived with them.
+Charles Henry Sherburne married in October of 1895 to Josephine May Woods.
+After their marriage, they lived at 513 Beacon with his parents.
 He was associated with his father’s firm.
-He married in October of 1895 to Josephine May Woods.
-After their marriage, they lived at 513 Beacon with his parents.

 Sarah Sherburne died in September of 1906.
 Charles Sherburne and Charles and Josephine Sherburne continued to live at 513 Beacon.

-Charles William Sherburne died in May and 1915.
+Charles William Sherburne died in May of 1915.
 Charles and Josephine Sherburne continued to live at 513 Beacon during the 1919-1920 winter season, but moved thereafter to 419 Beacon.
-The Heirs of Charles W. Sherburne are shown as the owners of 513 Beacon on the 1917 Bromley map.

 In 1927, the lodging house at 513 Beacon was operated by Frederick H. Gay, a carpenter, and his wife, Georgina Gay.
 They previously had lived in Somerville.
 They had moved by 1928.
 By 1929. they were living in Somerville again, and by 1930 they were lodgers at 445 Beacon.

 On September 29, 1927, the Brookline Savings Bank foreclosed the mortgages given by Helen Toner when she purchased 513 and 515 Beacon and sold both houses to Joseph Y. Schooner.
 He was a note broker and dealer in mirrors.
 He and his wife, Carrie (Raphael) Schooner, lived in Brookline.
 He died in June of 1931 and the property continued to be owned by his estate.